ThomasRen2077/ECE5740Labs/README.md

 ## Alternative Design
 Once you get your baseline design working and passing all of your tests, you should copy your baseline processor design into ProcAltDpath.v, ProcAltCtrl.v, and ProcAlt.v, and then start working on the alternative design.

+Pass the tests with __a fully bypassed datapath__.

+Implementing bypassing does not remove the need to stall in some cases.

 __TO-DO: To add bypassing to the processor, you will need to add bypass muxes to the datapath.__

-The goal is not just to pass the tests, but to pass the tests with a fully bypassed datapath.

-Implementing bypassing does not remove the need to stall in some cases.

 ## Testing Strategy
 Provided one very basic test for one instruction in TinyRV2.
 Writing tests for this lab will be very challenging due to both the number of instructions and the number of cases we need to test for each instruction.